Mary Hellen had her pick of John Quincy Adams’ three sons. She chose the wrong one.

 Then Mary Hellen dumped Charles for the sensitive and poetic George.
 Charles called her 'one of the most capricious women that were ever formed in a capricious race.'

-That was in the future when Mary Hellen agreed to marry him.
+He had already developed those tendencies when Mary Hellen agreed to marry him.
 They decided to postpone their wedding until he finished his education.

 In the meantime, John Quincy Adams was elected president of the United States in 1825.
 His middle son, John, had been thrown out of Harvard, so he came to Washington with his father to serve as his secretary.
 Mary Hellen came with them.
 Absence from George did not make her heart grow fonder.